HalescodeLLC/django-hcode-project/README.md

 django-hcode-project
 ========================

-A project template for Django 1.7 (with a tag for Django 1.6)
+A project template for Django

 To use this project follow these steps: